Table of Contents

 There are several legitimate concerns that are feeding into the collective sense of unease.
 Such issues include worrying about catching the virus, fear of job insecurity, and the financial repercussions of an economy ground to a halt for starters.
 Being nervous about these things is an appropriate response to stressors that feel beyond our control.

 But the line is crossed when we allow our worry over the virus to cause impairment in functioning.
-This could include an inability to sleep, not eating nutritiously, consuming too much alcohol or relying on sedatives, being unable to concentrate on important matters like schooling the kids at home, working at home, or paying the bills.
+This could include an inability to sleep, not eating nutritiously, consuming too many drinks or relying on sedatives, being unable to concentrate on important matters like schooling the kids at home, working at home, or paying the bills.
 This indicates that mental health is being impacted.

 All that stress is also having a negative effect on physical wellness.
 At a time when we need our immune systems to be strong we may be compromising immunity by not getting quality sleep or neglecting nutrition and exercise.
 Also, stress can cause gastrointestinal distress, diarrhea, and headaches.